Snapbrillia/quadraticvoting/README.md

 # Direnv
    '[direnv](https://direnv.net) is an extension for your shell.
 It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.'

-   The project supports direnv for those who want to use it.
-If you have direnv installed when you checkout this branch you should be prompted to allow direnv for the project's root directory.
-If that doesn't happen you can execute the following in the projects root directory
+   The project supports [direnv](https://direnv.net) for those who want to use it.
+If you have [direnv](https://direnv.net) installed then you should be prompted to allow [direnv](https://direnv.net) for the project's root directory when you checkout this branch .
+If that doesn't happen (for some reason) then after the checkout completes you can execute the following in the quadraticvoting's 'root' directory
    ```bash
    $ direnv allow .
    ```
    N.B.
 If you do this, every time you (or your shell) cd's into the root directory it will run 'shell.nix'.
 This will cause the same activity as if you had typed 'nix-shell' in the root directory.
 Initially this will be relatively expensive and it can still be a pain once things have settled down (i.e. been cached).
-So you may prefer to invoke 'nix-shell' explicitly.
+So you may prefer not to enable [direnv](https://direnv.net) but to invoke 'nix-shell' explicitly.

 # Clone this repo and/or checkout this branch.
    You may prefer to play with the support this branch provides with out interfering (too much) with your current development environment.
 If so clone [quadraticvoting](https://github.com/Snapbrillia/quadraticvoting) into a new location (recommended).